danielcregg/final-project/README.md

 ![alt text](resources/javaFX.gif "My App")

-## Roadblocks
+## Roadblocks and Unfinished Functionality
 Discuss the issues you faced with creating your application.
 Provide possible solutions to these issues.
 What would you have done differently if you had to do this again?
+What did you not get finished?

 ## Resources
 Provide links to resources used: